biodunduke/ServoMotorDriver/README.md

 ### Introduction
 For moving objects, it is imperative that they have parts that aid in the movement.
 Motors are mostly used in the movement of objects.
 This project focuses on powering a servo motor using Raspberry Pi.
+#### Limitation:
+The Raspberry Pi only has one PWM (Pulse Width Modulation) channel on its GPIO.
+To overcome this limitation, I used the Adafruit's 16-channel

 ### Bills of Materials